uriel1998/agaetr/README.md

 If you create one for another service, please contact me so I can merge it in (this repository is mirrored multiple places).

+`agaetr_send` passes the following information to senders in these variables:

+* $title - The title of the article
+* $description - The main description of the article from the summary or OpenGraph tags.
+* $description2 - Additional description, typically used by agaetr for appending archive links, but it doesn't need to be.
+* $hashtags - what it says
+* $link - the original URL to the article
+* $imgurl - a link to an image to go with the article
+* $ALT_TEXT - alt text for the above image
+* $shortlink - the shortened link to the article

+The scripts in `out_avail` each check to see if they are sourced, and the actual sending function is the filename with `_send` appended.
+For example, the bluesky sender is `bluesky.sh`, and has a function `bluesky_send`.

+Adding your own or different senders is largely wiring those bits together.
+Examples of how limiting length is done can be seen in the senders for bluesky, mastodon, and pixelfed.

 ### Shorteners and Archivers